Brazilian bossa nova pioneer Joao Gilberto dies at 88

-Joao Marcelo said his father had been battling health issues though no official cause of his death in Rio de Janeiro was given.
+Joao Marcelo said his father had been battling health issues though no official cause of death was given.
 “His struggle was noble.
-He tried to maintain his dignity in the light of losing his independence,” Marcelo posted on Facebook.
+He tried to maintain his dignity in the light of losing his sovereignty,” Marcelo posted on Facebook.

-A fusion of samba and jazz, bossa nova emerged in the late 1950s and gained a worldwide following in the 1960s, pioneered by Gilberto and Antonio Carlos Jobim, who composed the iconic The Girl From Ipanema that was performed by Gilberto and others.
-His wife Astrud Gilberto made her vocal debut in the song.
+A fusion of samba and jazz, bossa nova emerged in the late 1950 and gained a worldwide following in the 1960s, pioneered by Gilberto and Antonio Carlos Jobim, who composed the iconic Girl From Ipanema that was sung Gilberto, his wife Astrud Gilberto and others.

-Self-taught, Gilberto said he discovered music at age 14 when he held a guitar in his hands for the first time.
-With his unique playing style and modern jazz influences, he created the beat that defined bossa nova, helping launch the genre with his song “Bim-Bom.”

 “It was Joao Gilberto, the greatest genius of Brazilian music, who was the definitive influence on my music,” singer Gal Costa wrote on social media.
 “He will be missed but his legacy is very important to Brazil and to the world.”

-Born in Bahia in northeastern Brazil, Gilberto moved to Rio de Janeiro at a young age.
-He was influenced by U.S. jazz greats and recorded songs in the United States where he lived for much of the 1960s and 1970.
+Born in Bahia in northeastern Brazil, he moved to Rio de Janeiro at a young age.
+Gilberto was influenced by U.S. jazz greats and recorded songs in the United States where he lived for much of the 1960s and 1970.

-Over his career he won two Grammy awards and was nominated for six, and the U.S. jazz magazine DownBeat in 2009 named him one of the 75 great guitarists in history and one of the five top jazz singers.

-An entire subsequent generation of Brazilian musicians, including Gilberto Gil, Chico Buarque and Caetano Veloso, are considered his disciples.

-Journalist and bossa nova expert Ruy Castro called the death of Gilberto a “monumental” loss.
+Journalist and bossa nova scholar Ruy Castro called the death of Gilberto a “monumental” loss.

 Castro wrote in his book “The Wave that Built in the Sea” that Gilberto loved soccer and was a fan of the Fluminense club, whose games he liked to watch with a guitar in his hands.